 Life Long Learning: Continuing Education and Professional Development at IHPME

-The Institute of Health Policy, Management & Evaluation (IHPME) is primed to support our students, alumni and interested professionals through the entire life cycle of there careers.
+The Institute of Health Policy, Management & Evaluation (IHPME) is primed to support our students, alumni and interested professionals through the entire life cycle of their careers.

 Healthcare is changing rapidly.